grmlin/watched/README.md

 	console.log(removedElements.length + ' element(s) were removed from this list.
 Total length: ' + nodeList.length);
 });
 ```
+## How?

+Behind the scenes, **changed.js** uses the all new [`MutationObserver`](http://devdocs.io/dom/mutationobserver) to detect changes in the dom.
+[Browser support](http://caniuse.com/#feat=mutationobserver) is quite good these days.

+Anyway, an interval based fallback is included, so older browsers will profit, too.
+Anything >= IE9 should be fine.

+**The dom mutation listener is debounced, massive changes to the dom will happen in batches, not individually.**

 ## API

 ### watched